-Mike Neighbors enters his second season as the head coach at Washington and fourth with the Huskies overall.
+Mike Neighbors enters his third season as the head coach at Washington and fifth with the Huskies overall.
 He was promoted to head coach on April 21, 2013.
-He had previously worked as the top assistant coach under Kevin McGuff for two seasons with the Huskies.
+He had previously worked as the top assistant coach for two seasons with the Huskies.

-Neighbors oversaw the development of several individuals, inclduing Jazmine Davis who was named All-Pac-12 First Team for the third consecutive season.
-She has a chance to become the first four-time All-Conference player at UW, while also being on pace to break the all-time scoring record.
-Neighbors also has continued to develop two other players on pace to break major school records with Aminah Williams and Talia Walton projected to take down the school's rebounding and blocked shots records this year.
+Neighbors has overseen the development of several individuals, inclduing Jazmine Davis who was named All-Pac-12 First Team all four seasons, becoming the first player in Washington history to achieve that distinction.
+Under Neighbors' tutelage, Davis would also become the Dawgs all-time leading scorer, while breaking nearly every school offensive record in the process.
+Neighbors also has continued to develop two other players that would break major school records with Aminah Williams and Talia Walton taking down the school's all-time rebounding and blocked shots records.

-In his final year as an assistant, Neighbors helped the Huskies to a second-straight 20-win season and a return trip to the WNIT.
+In 2013, Neighbors helped the Huskies to a second-straight 20-win season and a return trip to the WNIT.
 Washington finished 21-12, including 11-7 in the Pac-12, good for a fifth-place finish.

 In his first year at UW, Neighbors assisted the Husky women to a 20-14 season and trip to the quarterfinals of the WNIT.
 It was the first 20-win season for UW since 2002-03.
 Neigbors also saw the development of guard Jazmine Davis, who was named the Pac-12 Freshman of the Year after averaging 15.7 points for the season.

 Neighbors' accomplishments in women's basketball speak for themselves.
-He's helped sign eight McDonald's All-Americans, seen eight of his players drafted in the WNBA, including three who have won WNBA Championships.
-Everywhere Neighbors has coached, he's overseen the development of either the No. 1 or No. 2 all-time leading scorer in program history.
+He's helped sign nine McDonald's All-Americans, including incoming freshman Deja Strother who joins Katie Collier and Plum as McDonald's All-Americans on the Huskies roster.
+He has seen eight of his players drafted in the WNBA, including three who have won WNBA Championships.
+Everywhere Neighbors has coached, he's overseen the development of either the No. 1 or No. 2 all-time leading scorer in program history, most recently with Davis at UW.
 Neighbors is a regular speaker at coaching conventions and clinics around the nation, and his weekly newsletter is popular with coaches at all levels.

 Neighbors came to Seattle after four seasons at Xavier, where he worked with former Huskies coach Kevin McGuff.
 During Neighbors' tenure in Cincinnati, he helped mold a Musketeers program that established itself as one of the best in the nation.
 Neighbors was named one of basketballscoop.com's "Rising Stars" in 2009, an award that recognizes assistant coaches who are some of the best in the business.